 Contact Us Today

-Make an appointment with one of Dr. Cueva’s offices in Allen, TX and Frisco, TX today to get treatment before your dental problems become more expensive and time-consuming to repair.
+Make an appointment with one of Dr. Cueva’s offices in Allen, TX and Plano, TX today to get treatment before your dental problems become more expensive and time-consuming to repair.
 Periodontal disease is treatable and preventable with the help of a periodontist.
 Many adults suffer from gum disease.
 We’d like to help you have a healthy mouth and beautiful smile.